junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — Senate amendment agreed to: Amendment SA 4668 agreed to in Senate by Unanimous Consent.
 - 2010-09-28 — Senate amendment proposed (on the floor): Amendment SA 4668 proposed by Senator Durbin for Senator Kyl.(consideration: CR S7654; text: CR S7654)
 - 2010-09-28 — Senate amendment submitted
+- 2010-11-15 — House agreed to Senate amendment with amendment pursuant to H. Res.
+1712. (consideration: CR H7403-7405; text as House agreed to Senate amendment with an amendment: CR H7403-7404)
+- 2010-11-15 — Resolving differences -- House actions: House agreed to Senate amendment with amendment pursuant to H. Res.
+1712.(consideration: CR H7403-7405; text as House agreed to Senate amendment with an amendment: CR H7403-7404)